tommyp/tommyp.org/src/routes/blog/once-more-with-feeling.md

 Yet again, here I am, attempting to blog **regularly**.

 In previous years, I had a blog that involved designing each post.
-A carefully hand crafted framework and toolchain allowed that to happen.
-Sometimes the design I had in my head wouldn't be possible, so I'd spend many hours over many days, tinkering away to either get it right or figure out something else that I liked.
+A carefully hand crafted framework and toolchain allowed me to create a post with individual colours, layout, and art direction.
+Sometimes the design I had in my head wouldn't translate to the screen easily, so I'd spend many hours over many days, tinkering away.
+Either getting it right, or figuring out something else that I liked.

 I also made the mistake of thinking that every post had to be a think piece.
 That I had to have some grand idea worth exploring.

 I've recently tried to get back into RSS feeds.
 Familiar names and URLs keep resurfacing from 10ish years ago.
-One of the ones I came across was <a target="_blank" href="https://chriscoyier.net/">Chris Coyier</a>, and one of the first posts I read from him was [There is no bar](https://chriscoyier.net/2022/06/27/there-is-no-bar/), which has this nice little nugget of wisdom:
+One site I came across was [Chris Coyier's](https://chriscoyier.net), and one of the first posts I read from him was [There is no bar](https://chriscoyier.net/2022/06/27/there-is-no-bar/), which has this thought provoking question:

 > Why do people have a hard time with that publish button, even on ready-to-rock personal sites?